openstack-archive/deb-python-hplefthandclient/README.rst

 This is a Client library that can talk to the HP LeftHand/StoreVirtual Storage array.
 The HP LeftHand storage array has a REST web service interface.
-This client library implements a simple interface to talk with that REST interface using the python httplib2 http library.
+This client library implements a simple interface to talk with that REST interface using the python Requests http library.

 Requirements
 ============
-This branch requires 11.5 version of the LeftHand OS firmware.
+This branch requires 11.5 version or later of the LeftHand OS firmware.

 Capabilities
 ============